sky-music/sky-music.github.io/make-your-own-sheet.md

 <p><img src="./assets/images/space.png"></p>
 <p><i>If using Jianpu notation please use 0 instead</i></p>
 <hr>
-<p>Use - for coloured notes, used to signify pressing buttons in a fast pace one after the other, for example "A3-B1-B3-B5-C3" will produce:</p>
+<p>Use - for coloured notes, used to signify pressing buttons in a fast pace one after the other from light to dark colour, for example "A3-B1-B3-B5-C3" will produce:</p>
 <p><img src="./assets/images/colourednotes.JPG"></p>
 <p><i>If using Jianpu notation please use ^ instead</i></p>
 <hr>